The engines of the gület slowed to a steady purr as we pulled into the natural sweeping harbour.

 The sun was there, directly above us, but it was outmatched by the ancient pine forest all around us.

-The Hellenistic, Roman & Lycian Phaselis Ruins – A Head Mash Of History
+The Hellenistic, Roman & Lycian Phaselis Ruins – Interwoven Layers Of History

 We all know there’s an astounding number of ruins in Turkey, some of which have made it onto the country’s UNESCO World Heritage List.